python/cpython/Doc/library/stdtypes.rst

-To clarify the above rules, here's some example Python code, equivalent to the builtin hash, for computing the hash of a rational number, :class:`float`, or :class:`complex`::
+To clarify the above rules, here's some example Python code, equivalent to the built-in hash, for computing the hash of a rational number, :class:`float`, or :class:`complex`::